Thaler: City view thalers and lösers

 The "city view" thalers of the 17th and 18th century have predecessors in stylised representations of cities (as three towers, or a city gate) on the obverse of thaler coins in the late 16th century, such as the Lüneburg thaler of Rudolf II made in 1584.
-More elaborate city views become current in the first half of the 17th century (e.g. Augsburg 1627, Nürnberg 1631).
+More elaborate city views become current in the first half of the 17th century (e.g. Augsburg 1627, Nuremberg 1631).

 The type continues to be popular throughout the 18th century, culminating in detailed city panoramas rendered in one-point perspective.

 In the late 16th and 17th centuries, there was a fashion of oversized thaler coins, the so-called "multiple thalers", often called Löser in Germany.
 The first were minted in the Duchy of Brunswick-Luneburg, and indeed the majority were struck there.
 Some of these coins reached colossal size, as much as sixteen normal thalers, exceeding a full pound (over 450 g) of silver and being over 12 cm in diameter.
 The name Löser most likely was derived from a large gold coin minted in Hamburg called the portugalöser, worth 10 ducats, which were based on Portuguese 10-ducat coins.
 Eventually the term was applied to numerous similar coins worth more than a single thaler.
 These coins are very rare and highly sought after by collectors.
 As few of them were circulated in any real sense, they are often well-preserved.